RikAllen/nncf_pytorch/docs/compression_algorithms/Quantization.md

         "bits": 8, // Bitwidth to quantize to.
         "signed": true, // Whether to use signed or unsigned input/output values for quantization.
 If specified as unsigned and the input values during initialization have differing signs, will reset to performing signed quantization instead.
         "per_channel": false, // Whether to quantize inputs per channel (i.e. per 0-th dimension for weight quantization,and per 1-st dimension for activation quantization)
+        "mantissa_bits": 8, //For block floating point - number of bits in floating point representation of mantissa value excluding sign and implicit 1 bit
+        "exponent_bits": 8, //For block floating point - number of bits in floating point representation of exponent "block_size": 5, //For block floating point - number of values in a block
         // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'blacklist'.
 Optional.
         "ignored_scopes": []